smwatki2/SolarSENSE/Guides/Sensor-RPI-Setup.md

 		*```gatttool --help```*

-		If this returns a unkown command error, restart install from steps 1.1.
+		If this returns a unkown command error, restart install from step 1.i.

 2. **INSTALL a MQTT Broker**